-Looking ahead to Wednesday evening, October 21, resident Pam Woll will lead a Zoom discussion: Aging Well at Park Tower: Autonomy, Community and Purpose.
+Looking ahead to Wednesday evening, October 21, resident Pam Woll will lead a Zoom discussion on aging well at Park Tower: autonomy, community and purpose.
 Her thoughts are based on Atul Gawande's book, Being Mortal: Illness, Medicine and What Matters in the End.
 In preparation, do consider reading both the book and Pam's study outline, found online (click here) and soon to be made generally available.

 You've noticed, I'm sure, our current reliance on Zoom, the same medium our association uses for board meetings, various committee meetings, town halls and resident forums.
-Goodness knows, we're eager to get back to social interaction, but for any who might still benefit, our committee continues its offer of a Zoom Primer.
-Email me at satovsky@sbcglobal.net to set up a session or to have yourself added to our email notification list.
+Goodness knows, we're eager to get back to social interaction, but for any who might still benefit, our committee continues its offer of a Zoom primer.
+Email me at s atovsky@sbcglobal.net to set up a session or to have yourself added to our email notification list.